JakeStevens/RISCVBusiness/README.md

 # Getting Started

+Getting started with RISCV Business consists of three steps: setting up the RISCV tool-chain, setting up the WAF build system, and finally interacting with the RISCV Business project itself.

 ## Generating RISC-V tool-chain

 Refer to the following link for instructions on installing the RISC-V software tools: